eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

+Skill set for management of information systems, MIS:
 + Interact with MySQL data stores and NSQ messaging queues.
 + Senior Data Integration Solution Architect
 	- Join us as we pursue our disruptive new vision to make machine data accessible, usable, and valuable to everyone.
 We are a company filled with people who are passionate about our product and seek to deliver the best experience for our customers.
 At Splunk, we’re committed to our work, customers, having fun, and most importantly, to each other’s success.
 Learn more about Splunk careers and how you can become a part of our journey!